 The final field experience for teacher candidates is EDU 39103 Junior Field Experience.
 Candidates must complete an application process prior to admission to Junior Field Experience.
 The application is submitted to the Junior Field Instructor and placement is handled by the Field Experience Coordinator.
 In addition to completing the application, the teacher candidate must adhere to the following standards:

-- A GPA of 3.0 in Methods courses (with no grade below a “C”).
+- A GPA of 3.0 in Professional Education courses, curriculum content, and in Methods courses (with no grade below a “C”).

 - No final course grade of Incomplete or the letter grade of “F” on transcript.